 Water Penetration into the Solar Panel

-Most solar lights are resistant to water, yet sometimes even a little water can penetrate and damage the wiring.
-The faulty wiring will prevent the solar cells and the solar lights from functioning properly.
+Most solar lights are resistant to water, yet sometimes, even a little water can penetrate and damage the wiring.
+The faulty wiring will prevent the solar cells and lights from functioning properly.
 Sometimes, dirt penetration can cause the same problem.
-Therefore, it is vital to check the IP ratings of the electronic components before buying them.
+Therefore, checking the IP ratings of the electronic components before buying them is vital.

 Nearby Light Sources